viitya/novacek/research.md

 ---

-*[tl;dr](https://en.wiktionary.org/wiki/tl;dr)* - For quite a while, I've been chipping in with my tiny little bits and pieces to advancing the state of the art in [AI](https://en.wikipedia.org/wiki/Artificial_intelligence) and [health informatics](https://en.wikipedia.org/wiki/Health_informatics).
+*[tl;dr](https://en.wiktionary.org/wiki/tl;dr)* - For quite a while, I've been adding my tiny little bits to pushing the state of the art in [AI](https://en.wikipedia.org/wiki/Artificial_intelligence) and [health informatics](https://en.wikipedia.org/wiki/Health_informatics).
 For a longer story about how that came to be, keep on reading...

 Much to the despair of my loved ones, my curiosity has always been stronger than my common sense.
 That has led to my unreasonably eclectic research interests that have spanned the fields of mathematics, physics, philosophy, linguistics, political, cognitive and computer science, evolutionary, molecular and systems biology, medicine and what not (in more or less chronological order as to the time when I got afflicted with each of those particular obsessions).